Davey-M/Tik-Tok-Clone/README.md

 The objective was to create a clone of a popular social media platform.
 This was an excersize to learn html and css but javascript was allowed.

-I chose Tik Tok because it has a simple user interface and I thought I coule make something interesting within the 2 week time constraint.
+I chose Tik Tok because it has a simple user interface and I thought I could make something interesting within the 2 week time constraint.

 ## How does it work?